Opera in Latin America: 19th-century opera

 The first opera composed and premiered in Brazil was José Maurício Nunes Garcia's I Due Gemelli; the text has since been lost.
 A Noite de São João may be considered the first truly Brazilian opera, with a text in Portuguese by Elias Álvares Lobo.
-The most famous Brazilian composer was Antônio Carlos Gomes.
+The most famous Brazilian composer was Carlos Gomes.
 Many of his operas premiered in Italy, with texts in Italian.
 However, Gomes often used typically Brazilian themes in his work, such as in his operas Il Guarany and Lo schiavo.

 Although Mexico and other countries had already begun producing their own opera, Europe’s opinion of these new operas was regarded as more important than Latin America’s own opinion.
 Moreover, most performers in Mexico were European, and it took a substantial amount of time before Mexico gained its own control over its own opera companies and performances.

 The nineteenth-century opera Guatimotzin by Mexican composer Aniceto Ortega was the first conscious attempt to incorporate pre-Hispanic elements into the formal characteristics of opera.
 Other important 19th-century Mexican operas are Agorante, rey de la Nubia by Miguel Meneses (premiered during the commemorative festivities for the birthday of Emperor Maximilian I of Mexico), Pirro de Aragón by Leonardo Canales, and Keofar by Felipe Villanueva.
 The operatic works of Melesio Morales are the most important in Mexico in the 19th century.
 His operas Romeo y Julieta, Ildegonda, Gino Corsini, and Cleopatra were very successful among the public of Mexico City, and premiered in Europe.
 The last opera by Melesio Morales, Anita, which was composed in 1908, did not premiere until 2000.

 Morales's last period of composition coincided with the creation of operas in Mexico by his son Julio Morales, and the operas of Felipe Villanueva, Ricardo Castro, and Gustavo E. Campa.
 The work of Ricardo Castro is a part of the tradition of historic, nationalist operas, such as Guatimotzin by Aniceto Ortega, Il Guarany by Antônio Carlos Gomes, Ollanta and Atahualpa by José María Valle Riestra, Huémac by Pascual de Rogatis, and Quiché Vinak by Jesús Castillo.
 This tradition formed part of a turn-of-the-century operatic movement, in which other important figures included Eliodoro Ortiz de Zárate (Chile), José María Ponce de León (Colombia), Augusto Azzali (Colombia), León Ribeiro (Uruguay), Francisco Hargreaves (Argentina), Miguel Rojas (Argentina), and Edoardo Torrens (Argentina).